-The purpose of the Company's subsidiaries is to distribute and market the Group's products in the United States, Canada, Singapore and Germany.
-Within this framework, they are financed entirely by the parent company, with which they have established service agreements and current accounts.
+The role of the Company's subsidiaries is to distribute and market the Group's products in the United States, Canada and Germany.
+They are accordingly financed entirely by the parent company, with which they have entered into service agreements and current accounts.

-The main operational exchange rate risks to which the Group is exposed relate to the translation of the accounts of EOS imaging Inc. into US dollars, those of EOS Image Inc. into Canadian dollars and those of EOS imaging Pte Ltd. into Singapore dollars.
+The main operational exchange rate risk to which the Group is exposed is the translation into euros of the US-dollar denominated accounts of EOS Imaging Inc., the Canadian-dollar denominated accounts of EOS Image Inc., and the Singapore-dollar denominated accounts of EOS imaging Pte.
 This means that the Company is exposed to fluctuations in the euro/US dollar, euro/Canadian dollar and euro/Singapore dollar exchange rates through these subsidiaries.

-At this stage in its growth, the Company does not use hedging strategies to protect its activity from fluctuations in exchange rates.
-On the other hand, it cannot rule out the possibility that a substantial increase in business would increase its exposure to exchange rate risk.
-In this case, the Company plans to adapt appropriate hedging strategies.
+At this stage in its growth, the Company does not use hedging strategies to protect its business activity from fluctuations in exchange rates.
+It cannot, however, rule out the possibility that a substantial increase in business activity would increase its exposure to exchange rate risk.
+If those circumstances were to arise, the Company would adapt appropriate hedging strategies.